HomeHealth articlesblood routine variationWhat Are the Things to Stop Before a Blood Test?

 • Overeating:

-Specific food pertaining to the blood test should be avoided for the recommended amount of days, and also, it is not advisable to overeat for a day before giving samples for a blood test.
-Some common tests like blood sugar, lipids, and calcitonin will require fasting.
+Specific foods for the blood test should be avoided for the recommended number of days.
+Also, it is not advisable to overeat for a day before giving samples for a blood test.
+Some common tests, like blood sugar, lipids, and calcitonin, will require fasting.

 • Medications and Supplements:

-Over-the-counter medicines for pain, cold, and fever may adversely affect the blood test results.
+Over-the-counter pain, cold, and fever medicines may adversely affect the blood test results.
 Health supplements and vitamins can affect the diagnosis of heart disease, endocrine disturbance, infection, cancer, and anemia.
 The physician may direct the patients to an alternative or modified testing methodology for proper detection.

 • Herbal Tea:

-The ingredients in the herbal tea will mess up with the blood test report.
-Certain herbs will mainly alter the sugar and fat level in the blood.
+The ingredients in the herbal tea will affect the blood test report.
+Certain herbs mainly alter the sugar and fat levels in the blood.

 • Coffee or Caffeinated Drink:

 Caffeine has a major effect on the heart and blood pressure.
-Caffeine is a diuretic and removes the water from the body.
-Dehydration shows a drastic change in the blood parameters due to electrolyte imbalance.
+It is also a diuretic, removing water from the body.
+Dehydration, caused by an electrolyte imbalance, causes a drastic change in blood parameters.

 • Chewing Gums:

-Chewing gums can speed up the digestive enzymes, and studies have shown that even sugar-free chewing gums will adversely affect many parameters in the blood.
+Chewing gums can speed up digestive enzymes, and studies have shown that even sugar-free chewing gums adversely affect many blood parameters.

 • Native Medicines:

-Just like conventional medicines, the properties of herbal native medicines have their effects on the body which will reflect in the blood samples.
+Just like conventional medicines, the properties of herbal native medicines have their effects on the body, which will be reflected in the blood samples.

 • Masturbation:

-After the ejaculation and orgasm during masturbation, there are certain biochemical changes in the blood that may affect the blood work.
+After ejaculation and orgasm during masturbation, certain biochemical changes in the blood may affect the blood work.

 • Sexual Activity: